 Sixteen cities were rated based on the prices and the average fees for six cultural activities – museums, galleries, monuments, dance shows, opera, and classical music concerts.

 While in Prague, which was rated the cheapest, you’ll pay less than 94 pounds for the six cultural experiences (approx. 2,650 CZK), in Barcelona, the most expensive city of the bunch, it will cost you 313 pounds (approx. 8,760 CZK) on average.
-Moreover, prices of cultural events in Prague keep falling.
+Moreover, the prices of cultural events in Prague keep falling.
 The average prices have dropped 26% since last year.

-Vacation and weekend accommodation
+Vacation and Weekend Accommodation

 Czech prices also came up positive in a chart mapping holiday accommodation prices in European countries.
 The Czech Republic placed second cheapest right after Bulgaria, where in-season accommodation costs about 50 pounds (approx. 1,400 CZK).
 In the Czech Republic, it is 71 pounds on average (approx. 2,000 CZK).
 At about 153 pounds (approx. 4,300 CZK), the most expensive holiday accommodation is in Switzerland.